chandrahask535/Movie-rating-prediction/README.md

 1. A logistic regression model was initialized and trained on the training data using `LogisticRegression`.
 2. The model was used to predict movie ratings for the test set using `model.predict(X_test)`.

+##Model Evaluation

+In the provided code, {accuracy:.2f}, this is a formatted string in Python, often used to display numeric values with a specific number of decimal places.
+Let me break it down:
+`{}:` This is a placeholder for the value to be inserted into the string.
+`accuracy:` This is the variable or value that will replace the placeholder.
+`:.2f:` This is a formatting option specifying how to display the value.
+In this case, it means to display the value as a floating-point number with 2 decimal places.